-This “Stargazer” Figurine is a 6,000-year-old sculpture, referred to as the “Stargazer” because the eyes are looking up to the stars above.
+This “Stargazer” Figurine is a 6,000-year-old sculpture, referred to as the “Stargazer.”
+The figurine is called the “Stargazer” because the eyes are looking up to the stars above.
 The head is sculptured entirely in the round, while the body is reduced to a simple yet elegant profile.
 The nose is depicted as a slight ridge on a straight-line edge.
-The head tilted backwards, and the eyes are tiny dots raised in relief.
+The head tilted backward, and the eyes are tiny dots raised in relief.

-The Stargazer is similar to other Cycladic Art which flourished in the islands of the Aegean Sea.
-However, this ancient masterpiece was found in Western Anatolia, an area which was one of the significant crossroads of ancient civilisations.
+The Stargazer is similar to other Cycladic Art, which flourished in the islands of the Aegean Sea.
+However, this ancient masterpiece was found in Western Anatolia, an area that was one of the significant crossroads of ancient civilizations.
 Geographically it is a broad peninsula that lies between the Black Sea and the Mediterranean Sea.
 Called Asia Minor or Lesser Asia by the Romans, the land today is part of modern Turkey.

 “Stargazer” Figurine – Kilia-type